lorpac/building-network/www/intro.md

 ### How to cite
 If you use the Buildings Network in your work, please cite
-- Pacini L.; Cazabet R.; Vuillon L.; and Lesieur C., **Diagnostics of sustainable building layouts in the city of Lyon: a biomimetic approach**, *Manuscript submitted to Biomimetics, Special Issue « Biomimicry and Sustainable Urban Design »*, 2020
+- Pacini L.; Cazabet R.; Vuillon L.; and Lesieur C., **Diagnostics of sustainable building layouts in the city of Lyon: a biomimetic approach**, 2020

 ### Going further